-The reports made a total of 14 recommendations of which 1 was categorised as medium and 13 as low.
-There were no high category recommendations.
+The reports made a total of 15 recommendations all of which were categorised as low.
+There were no medium or high category recommendations.
 A rolling audit action implementation plan is in place to ensure that all recommendations have been or will be implemented, and this is reviewed at each meeting of the Audit Committee.